 The analyses in Fig.~\ref{f3} show that when $s < r$, the indirect excitation of dark modes leads to suppression of the degree of entanglement (red and dark regions in Fig.~\ref{f3} (a) versus those in Fig.~\ref{f3} (b) at $s < r$).
-The decrease in concurrence in this regime is due to an increase in the population of the bi-excited state, $|e\rangle$, as a result of a higher contribution of multipolar modes in the mediated interactions.
-However, as $s\rightarrow r$, dipolar modes begin to dominate the plasmon-mediated interactions of the two-qubit dynamics, and the populations of the ground state and the bi-excited state decrease.
+The decrease in concurrence in this regime is due to an increase in the population of the ground state, $|g\rangle$ (see Fig. \ref{figA1}: (a) and (b)), as a result of a higher contribution of multipolar modes in the mediated interactions.
+However, as $s\rightarrow r$ (see Fig. \ref{figB1}: (a) and (b)), dipolar modes begin to dominate the plasmon-mediated interactions of the two-qubit dynamics, and the population of the ground state decreases.
 This leads to an increase in the concurrence due to an increase in the population of the anti-symmetric state, $|a\rangle$.
 Although the concurrence is still limited by the presence of dark modes (yellow and white regions in Fig.~\ref{f3} (a) versus those in Fig.~\ref{f3} (b) near $s = r$), their suppression of entanglement generation is no longer as pronounced.
 This leads to an optimal concurrence, $0.7 < C(t\rightarrow\infty,s\rightarrow r) < 0.8$.
-On the other hand, when $s>r$, the mediated interactions---$\tilde{\gamma}_{ij}$ and $\tilde{g}_{ij}$---are mostly dominated by the bright, dipolar mode, leading to a good agreement between the dipole and multipole analyses.
+On the other hand, when $s>r$, the mediated interactions---$\tilde{\Gamma}_{ij}$ and $\tilde{G}_{ij}$---are mostly dominated by the bright, dipolar mode, leading to a good agreement between the dipole and multipole analyses.
 A complete agreement between the two analyses is achieved when $s\ge 2r$.
 However, at these distances, the mediated interactions are weakened, leading to a decrease in the concurrence (red and dark regions in Fig.~\ref{f3} (a) versus those in Fig.~\ref{f3} (b) at $s \ge 2r$).